hardhatdigital/rails_admin-magic_nav/README.md

 # RailsAdminMagicNav
-The Magic Nav, replaces Rails Admin's default navigation with a navigation that can be customized by the developer.
+The Magic Nav generator, replaces Rails Admin's default navigation with a navigation that can be customized by the developer.

 ## Usage